JomariGee/JomariGee/README.md

 ### 🥦 My Digital Garden

 - d
-- (https://google.com)YouTube channel that I need to post to 🎥
+- <a href="https://google.com">YouTube channel that I need to post to 🎥